mlabs-haskell/plutus-specification-language/families/Typed.md

   drained by the exchange authority in a separate transaction.

-Once abstracted of specific amounts and other details, all different transactions listed above make up a closed transaction family of N²+N+1 transaction types.
+Once abstracted of specific amounts and other details, all different transactions listed above make up a transaction family of N²+N+1 transaction types.
 We can represent these types in Haskell as follows.

 ~~~ {.haskell}
 data DApp = Oracle Natural | CentralExchange